Born on 4th of May 1964, in Bemmel, Gelderland, the Netherlands.

-As the chairman of the GKf, I negotiated with other photographic organizations to merge and build a new national photography platform.
+As the chairman of the GKf, Leo negotiated with other photographic organizations to merge and build a new national photography platform.
 In 2014 the GKf merged into the new organisation DuPho (Dutch Photographers).

 The 1995 campaign was about the image of asylum seekers in the Netherlands.
 Photographers showed the lives of asylum seekers in a different way.
 Not only documentary but also fashion and commercial photographers were involved.
-We printed a magazine with 350.000 copies and together with five exhibitions, we spread it to many schools, for more than two years.
+The Photographers Platform printed a magazine with 350.000 copies and together with five exhibitions and spread it to many schools, for more than two years.

-Over the years I have received many stipends, including working scholarships of the Mondrian Fund, Foundation Anna Cornelis, Fund for Special Journalistic Projects, Amsterdam Fund for the Arts, Sem Presser Fund and others.
+Over the years Leo has received many stipends, including working scholarships of the Mondrian Fund, Foundation Anna Cornelis, Fund for Special Journalistic Projects, Amsterdam Fund for the Arts, Sem Presser Fund and others.